-(iii) Ecology will determine the number of reserve ERUs retired for each representative unit of renewable energy purchased on the voluntary market.

-(3) Withdrawals from the reserve.

-Ecology may assign reserve ERUs to covered parties for the following purposes:

-- (a) A curtailed stationary source that restarts operations will be assigned fifty percent of the ERUs that were allocated to the reserve during the calendar year prior to restart as per subsection (1)(a)(ii) of this section. - (b) The Environmental Justice Advisory Committee. - Ecology will convene an Environmental Justice Advisory Committee comprised of persons who are well-informed on the principles of environmental justice and who represent communities of color, low-income communities, and environmental justice interests from geographically diverse areas of the state. - (ii) Ecology will determine the amount of reserve ERUs available to the committee at the end of each applicable compliance period. - (iii) The purpose of the committee is to award reserve ERUs to covered parties that implement, fund, or otherwise facilitate emission reduction projects or programs consistent with the priorities and environmental justice criteria determined by the committee. - (iv) The committee must award reserve ERUs on a one-for-one or a two-forone matching basis with ERUs from an emission reduction activity or project that is consistent with WAC 173-442-160. - (v) The committee does not have to allocate its entire allotment of reserve ERUs. - (vi) Unallocated reserve ERUs return to the reserve.

-(4) Priority of reserve uses.

-Ecology will allocate or retire reserve ERUs in the following priority:

-(a) Startup of curtailed facilities consistent with subsection (3)(a) of this section.

-- (b) Covered parties entering the program that do not have a GHG baseline emissions value established through WAC 173-442-050 (1)(a), or existing stationary sources that expand, or physically modify their operations consistent with subsection (2)(a) of this section. - (c) Changes in production consistent with subsection (1)(a)(i)(B)(III) of this section. - (d) Harmonizing ERU generation with reduced GHG emissions consistent with subsection (2)(b) of this section. - (e) Projects or programs with positive environmental justice impacts consistent with subsection (3)(b) of this section. - (f) Supporting voluntary green power renewable programs consistent with subsection (2)(c) of this section.
+- (ii) Ecology may allocate a portion of the reserve ERUs for retirement as voluntary renewable energy purchases consistent with the estimate in (c)(i) of this subsection, after taking into account the availability of reserve ERUs. - (iii) Ecology will determine the number of reserve ERUs retired for each representative unit of renewable energy purchased on the voluntary market. - (3) Withdrawals from the reserve.
+Ecology may assign reserve ERUs to covered parties for the following purposes: - (a) A curtailed stationary source that restarts operations will be assigned fifty percent of the ERUs that were allocated to the reserve during the calendar year prior to restart as per subsection (1)(a)(ii) of this section. - (b) The Environmental Justice Advisory Committee. - (i) Ecology will convene an Environmental Justice Advisory Committee comprised of persons who are well-informed on the principles of environmental justice and who represent communities of color, low-income communities, and environmental justice interests from geographically diverse areas of the state. - (ii) Ecology will determine the amount of reserve ERUs available to the committee at the end of each applicable compliance period. - (iii) The purpose of the committee is to award reserve ERUs to covered parties that implement, fund, or otherwise facilitate emission reduction projects, programs or activities consistent with the priorities and environmental justice criteria determined by the committee. - (iv) Subject to approval by ecology, the committee may award reserve ERUs on a one-for-one or a two-for-one matching basis with ERUs from emission reduction projects, programs or activities that are consistent with WAC 173-442-160. - (v) The committee does not have to allocate its entire allotment of reserve ERUs. - (vi) Unallocated reserve ERUs return to the reserve. - (4) Priority of reserve uses.
+Ecology will allocate or retire reserve ERUs in the following priority: - (a) Startup of curtailed facilities consistent with subsection (3)(a) of this section. - (b) Covered parties entering the program that do not have a GHG baseline emissions value established through WAC 173-442-050 (1)(a), or existing stationary sources that expand, or physically modify their operations consistent with subsection (2)(a) of this section. - (c) Changes in production consistent with subsection (1)(a)(i)(B)(III) of this section. - (d) Harmonizing ERU generation with reduced GHG emissions consistent with subsection (2)(b) of this section. - (e) Projects or programs with positive environmental justice impacts consistent with subsection (3)(b) of this section. - (f) Supporting voluntary green power renewable programs consistent with subsection (2)(c) of this section.